Skip to main content

 The NEW ADVENTURE8!

 Installation of Canada’s first Doppelmayr D-Line 8-seater chairlift with Direct Drive L shape drive terminal.
 The lift will start from the Moonstone base lodge and travel to the highest elevation at the Venture Summit.
-Ranks among the most technologically advanced ropeway with the highest design capacity in North America, ability to move 4,250 people per hour.
-Adventure8 features heated seats, manual lock child friendly safety bars with footrests and rise-able loading carpet for young skiers and riders.
+Ranks among the most technologically advanced ropeways with the highest design capacity in North America, ability to move 4,250 people per hour.
+Adventure8 features heated seats, manual lock child-friendly safety bars with footrests and a rise-able loading carpet for young skiers and riders.
 This incredible machine also boasts a 10m wide x 2m high Jumbotron screen the resort has nicknamed the Adventure8’s “SnowTron”

 Estimated investment total: $14,500,000